-This course introduces students to the history and development of human communication in all its forms, from the introduction of the phonetic alphabet in ancient Greece to the invention of virtual reality.
-Students are encouraged to look for patterns of change and continuity while examining the role of scribes, the introduction of the printing press, and the pervasive communication technologies of the 20th century, from the radio to the satellite.
-Relationships among technology, ideas, social relations, and political realities will be explored.
+This course introduces students to the history and development of human communication in all its forms.
+Students are encouraged to look for patterns of change and continuity while examining relationships among technology, ideas, social relations, and political realities.
 Legal, philosophical, and ethical debates surrounding the introduction and use of these technologies will be stressed.
 Fall semester, repeated spring semester.
-Burton, Kimball, Marcus, Zurawik.
+Burton, Kimball, Marcus, San Filippo.

 Writing for Film, Television, and Radio

 This course, an introduction to the various forms of writing for radio, television, and film, will cover the basic principles and practices of advertising writing, radio and television news writing, and the elements of dramatic script writing.
 Prerequisite: WRT 181 and Writing Studio, or College Writing Proficiency.
 Fall semester, repeated spring semester.
-Burton, Stoehr.
+Hudson, Morris.

 The performance techniques and sound technology of live and recorded performance in radio/audio production.
 Emphasis on limited-time production.
 Fall semester, repeated spring semester.
 Hudson.

 An introduction to the techniques and aesthetics of studio television production.
 Students will explore multicamera videography, producing and directing, staging and graphics, lighting for standard and dramatic effect, the correlation of audio and visual compositional elements, and the aesthetic of online editing.
 Students will also learn basic coordination of on-camera talent.
 The process and practice of studio production as an artistic and expressive medium will be emphasized.
 Spring semester.
 Hudson, Raymond.